-Hilton Universal City does offer connecting rooms and they will guarantee them for an extra $35/night plus tax.
+Hilton Universal City offers connecting rooms and they will guarantee them for an extra $35/night plus tax.

 Another option for families of six is the double queen suite which has a sofa sleeper in the living room.

-Note that rollaway beds are permitted in king rooms only.
+Rollaway beds are only permitted in king rooms.
 The fee for a rollaway bed is $35/night plus tax.
 With a rollaway bed, the king rooms with sofa beds can sleep five people though it will be tight with all beds in use.

 Shuttles to CityWalk and Universal Studios Hollywood

-Both the Hilton and Sheraton share a shuttle to Universal Studios Hollywood and Universal CityWalk.
+Both the Hilton Universal City and Sheraton Universal Hotel share a shuttle to Universal Studios Hollywood and Universal CityWalk.
 You can walk, too, but after a long day at a theme park, a ride can be most welcome.